dhermes/berkeley-m273-s2016/README.md

-# berkeley-m273-s2016
+# Berkeley Math 273 - Spring 2016

-Work for UC Berkeley Math 273 Topics Course - Spring 2016
+Topics course on numerical methods for differential equations run by Per-Olof Persson.